panda3d/panda3d-docs/programming/collision-detection/collision-handlers.rst

-The CollisionHandlerPusher needs to have a handle to the NodePath that it will push back on, for each from object; you pass this information to ``pusher.addCollider``.
+The CollisionHandlerPusher needs to have a handle to the NodePath that it will push back on, for each from object; you pass this information to :meth:`pusher.add_collider() <.CollisionHandlerPusher.add_collider>`.
 This should be the node that is actually moving.
 This is often, but not always, the same NodePath as the CollisionNode itself, but it might be different if the CollisionNode is set up as a child of the node that is actually moving.

 .. only:: python